fyngyrz/aa_macro/users-guide.md

  * Don't define a style within a built-in
  * Recursive style use is okay, *but*, you have to provide a sane exit strategy
  * Style names may contain any character except a space (0x20) or a newline (0x0a)
+ * Styles that use other styles can be defined in any order, but:
+ * Styles must be defined before they are used to generate content

+Those last two rules call for some examples.
+Styles can be defined in any order with regard to each other because they are simply stored until they are actually used; execution is deferred until use.
+So all you're doing when you define a style is putting it away in exactly that form.

+These patterns will all work:

+	[style s1 [b]] ------ style first; stored and deferred {s1 test} ----------- then generate - s1 is defined, all good.

+	[style s1 [b]] ------ style s1; stored and deferred
+	[style s2 {s1 [b]}] - style s2 uses style s1; stored and deferred
+	{s2 test} ----------- then generate - s2 uses s1, both are present, all good.

+	[style s2 {s1 [b]}] - style s2 uses style s1; stored and deferred
+	[style s1 [b]] ------ style s1; stored and deferred
+	{s2 test} ----------- then generate - s2 uses s1, both are present, all good.

+None of these patterns will work:

+	{s1 test} ----------- can't generate, s1 style not created yet [style s1 [b]] ------ style s1; stored and deferred, but too late

+	[style s1 [b]] ------ style s1; stored and deferred
+	{s2 test} ----------- can't generate, s2 style not created yet [style s2 {s1 [b]}] - style s2 stored and deferred, but too late

+	[style s2 {s1 [b]}] - style s2 stored and deferred
+	{s2 test} ----------- can't generate, s1 style, used by s2, not created yet
+	[style s1 [b]] ------ style s1; stored and deferred, but too late

+	{s2 test} ----------- can't generate, neither s1 or s2 created yet
+	[style s2 {s1 [b]}] - style s2 stored and deferred
+	[style s1 [b]] ------ style s1; stored and deferred, but too late for attempt at generation

 ## Built-In Reference